 Role models: I aspire to be like everyone at the top.
 They’re my role models as they are at the top and that’s where I want to be.

-My aspirations are: To swim well at London 2012 Olympic Games, Ultimate goal is an Olympic medal, hopefully gold in 2016.
+My aspirations are: Ultimate goal is an Olympic medal, hopefully gold in 2016.

 Tip for the top: Train hard if you want to reach the top, if you don’t, you won’t achieve.
 Don’t get too nervous before a swim, it’s just another swim!